UPPMAX/programming_formalisms/docs/prereqs.md

 You know enough basic Python, if:

-- [ ] You can describe what a variable is
+- :black_square_button: You can describe what a variable is
-- [ ] You can change the value of a variable
+- :black_square_button: You can change the value of a variable
-- [ ] You can show the value of a variable on screen
+- :black_square_button: You can show the value of a variable on screen

 ???- question "Do you know basic Python?"